a-n-t-h-o-n-y/utilities/README.md

 ```

 ### property.hpp
 Wraps a value and provides get/set members.
-Setting the value emits a Signal
+Setting the value emits a `Signal`
-which passes on the value set.
+which passes on the value which was set.
 ```cpp
 #include <utility/property.hpp>
 int main() {